arungeorgesaji/spacetime/README.md

 Spacetime implements its own object storage, commit tracking, and branching system with physics built into the core data structures.

+### Cosmic Insights

+Comprehensive overview of repository's physics state, combining data from all the physics systems.

 > "In space, no one can hear your merge conflicts."